 Planets visible to the naked eye

-Saturn is also easy to see during the evening.
-The Ringed Planet appears during twilight 22 degrees high in the south, and sets in the southwest around 10:30 p.m.
-On the evening of November 1, the lunar crescent lies 5 degrees to the lower right of Saturn.
-The next evening, November 2, the moon appears 8 degrees to the upper left of the planet.
+Saturn can be seen during the early evening hours, but is also getting closer to the setting Sun and shines lower in the sky with each passing evening.
+The Ringed Planet appears during twilight some 15 degrees high in the south-southwest, and sets in the southwest around 7:00 p.m.
+On the evening of November 29, the lunar crescent appears less than 2 degrees below Saturn.